This post may contain affiliate links. Please read our disclosure policy for more information.

 And for the men out there, are you ready to reap some of those financial benefits by getting ripped?

 This point also ties in with the benefits of being fit.

-In addition to the sources above, I found an article by Julie Boehlke at LIVESTRONG where she talks about the relationship between exercise and productivity.
+In addition to the sources above, I found another article by Julie Boehlke at LIVESTRONG where she talks about the relationship between exercise and productivity.

 Based on this post, exercise can improve your work productivity because being alert, energized, and positive can help you get your work done quicker.

 Personally, I can attest to this.
 Generally, I would do cardio five times a week along with some ab workout.
 But on the days when I flop, I would feel like $hit and perform like a snail at my desk – like……. literally!

 Going back to the article, Boehlke mentions that these factors (i.e. being alert, energize) make you more eligible for promotions and other job opportunities.
 However, if you don’t exercise regularly, Boehlke adds that “you could be putting your health, and your job, at risk.”

 Want to improve your productivity?
 You can read this Inc. post by John Rampton.
 I am totally on board with him when he recommends us to quit multitasking!

 At this point, you’re probably thinking: “Okay… it seems like becoming an overall health nut is financially beneficial.”